Open-Source-Autonomous-Boat/GPS-Tools-Library/README.md

 ## Functions:

-`CalcHeading()` - Calculates the heading required to get from GPS point 1 to GPS point 2
+`CalcBearing()` - Calculates the bearing between GPS point 1 and GPS point 2

 `CalcDistance()` - Calculates the distance from two GPS points